 They split and go their separate ways.

-In his heart, Jason hoped she would step into her own power, and really show what he’d always seen — a woman who could receive his gifts, elevate their life together and contribute substantially to their relationship.
+In his heart, Jason hoped she would step into her own power, and really show what he’d always seen — a woman who could receive his gifts well, elevate their life together and contribute substantially to their relationship.

 He continued to encourage it as much as he could, sending notes and e-mails and getting his business thriving again.

-She still wanted his time and attention, but he was focused on ryzing up from the dark, and the only things allowed near him were things that clearly helped and were clearly part of the solution.
+Hailey still wanted his time and attention, but he was focused on ryzing up from the dark, and the only things allowed near him were things that clearly helped.
+Things that were clearly and undeniably part of the solution.

 What happened when Hailey was cut off from him for a week, then two, then three?

-Hailey knew that from day one, Jason had never done anything but encouraged her to shine, but she always had one fit in his world of support, and one foot in theirs of settling and status quo.
+Hailey knew from day one that Jay had never done anything but encouraged her to shine, but she always had one foot in his world of giving belief, and one foot in her family’s world of bland status quo.

-He gave, and he loved being generous.
-He gave her family gifts, and he treated them well.
+Jason loved being generous.
+He gave her family gifts and treated them well.
 Still they hated him.

-Shortly after their split, Hailey began staying with her Mom again, and Jason received a a 2-line email from her, dumping him.
+Shortly after their split, Hailey began staying with her Mom again, and as soon as she rejoined her Mom, Jason received a a 2-line email from Hailey, dumping him.

 No ‘ifs’, ‘ands’ or ‘buts’, and no interest in solutions or reunion.

-She ended up back in some retail job, under her Mom’s thumb.
+She’d rather be with the haters, ending up in some retail sales job, under her Mom’s thumb.

-Jason had invested so much in her, offered an incredible life together.
-He found her beautiful, and he wanted to get along and thrive together.
+Jay had invested so much in her aiming to build an incredible life together.
+He found Hailey beautiful, and wanted to thrive together.

 She wanted something else.
 An easy out.
 Something she didn’t have to commit to.

-Sure, he could chase her but he’d learned that extending a hand towards her was not a good move.
+Sure, he could chase her, but he’d learned that extending a hand was not a good move.
 What would he be moving towards?
 Drama?
 Neediness?
 Someone who didn’t believe in herself?